lschierer/RUT/packages/luke/20050715/a-thought-to-remember.md

 ---

-title: A thought to remember
+title: "A thought to remember"
 date: 2005-07-15 19:26:23
 tags:
   -  morality-religion